Skip to main content

 Melanoma Treatment

 Surgery remains the standard treatment for early-stage melanoma and may also be used as part of therapy for more advanced disease.
-However, researchers are now focusing on developing treatments that directly target specific mutations in melanoma cells or that harness the body’s immune system to attack melanoma.
+Over the last two decades, researchers have also developed treatments that target certain mutations in melanoma cells or that harness the body’s immune system to attack melanoma.

 Targeted therapies

 Targeted therapies use drugs or other substances to attack specific types of cancer cells with less harm to normal cells.
-About half of people with melanoma that has metastasized or can’t be removed with surgery (unresectable melanoma) have mutations in the BRAF gene.
+About half of people with melanoma that has metastasized or can’t be removed with surgery (unresectable melanoma) have mutations in the BRAF gene in their tumors.
 These mutations result in abnormal B-Raf proteins that can cause uncontrolled growth of melanoma cells.

 Drugs have been developed that block the effects of these altered B-Raf proteins.
 Other new drugs block proteins that work together with altered B-Raf proteins to promote cancer cell growth.
 These include proteins produced by the MEK genes.
 The combination of blocking both B-Raf and MEK has been found to be particularly successful in treating melanoma that has a mutation in the BRAF gene.
 Three such combinations are approved for people with metastatic or unresectable melanoma that has mutations in the BRAF gene:

-However, although these drug combinations may be effective initially, most people develop resistance to them within a year.
-Researchers are studying how melanoma cells manage to grow in the presence of these targeted therapies, with the goal of finding ways to overcome resistance.
+However, although these drug combinations may be effective at first, most people develop resistance to them within a year.
+Researchers are studying how melanoma cells manage to grow in the presence of these targeted therapies, with the goal of finding ways to overcome treatment resistance.
 Ideas being tested include new drug combinations and drugs that target the B-Raf pathway in different ways than existing drugs.

 Immune checkpoint inhibitors

 Immunotherapies are treatments that help the body’s immune system fight cancer more effectively.
-Melanoma tends to have a relatively high number of genetic mutations that can be recognized by the immune system compared with other cancer types.
+Melanoma, unlike most other cancer types, tends to have a high number of genetic mutations that can be recognized by the immune system.
 This makes it more likely that melanoma will respond to immunotherapy.

 One type of immunotherapy, called immune checkpoint inhibition, has shown impressive results in some people with advanced melanoma.
-Four immune checkpoint inhibitors are now approved for the treatment of melanoma that can’t be removed with surgery or that has metastasized:
+Four immune checkpoint inhibitors are approved for the treatment of metastatic or unresectable melanoma:

 The combination of ipilimumab and nivolumab is also approved for some patients with metastatic or unresectable melanoma.
 In the study that led to its approval, more than half of the people who received the combination were alive 5 years after treatment.
 Another clinical trial showed that this combination can also shrink melanoma that has spread to the brain in some patients.

-The combination of nivolumab with a new type of immune checkpoint inhibitor called relatlimab also improved the amount of time people with advanced melanoma lived without their cancer getting worse.
-This combination received FDA approval in 2022, under the name Opdualag, for people aged 12 or older with untreated melanoma that can't be removed surgically or has spread within the body.
+The combination of nivolumab with a type of immune checkpoint inhibitor called relatlimab also improved the amount of time people with advanced melanoma lived without their cancer getting worse.
+This combination received FDA approval in 2022, under the name Opdualag, for people aged 12 or older with untreated metastatic or unresectable melanoma.

 Learning what treatments to give first